GiraffeName/firm_website/blogposts.md

 - γr is unit weight of soil regolith (N/m^3), which can be determined by finding the soil bulk density in kg/m^3 and multiplying by the acceleration due to gravity to find the weight.
 - H is soil regolith thickness (m), which can be found by the depth to bedrock.

+With the right data sets and unit conversions, we'll be well on our way.